6 Consulting Frameworks for Small Business (Guide + Worksheets)

 SAMPLE QUESTIONS

-To utilize the 7S model, identify key stakeholders and relevant experts to gather information about the 7 elements.
-For example, to determine if an organization has clear goals and a vision that is communicated throughout the organization, you might ask: Does the organizational structure support objectives and goals?
+To utilize the 7S model, identify key stakeholders and other relevant experts to gather information about the 7 elements.
+For example, to determine if an organization has clear goals and a vision that is communicated throughout the organization, you might ask: Does the organizational structure support existing goals and objectives?

 Summarize the findings in a report that can be used for further discussion.